 - The grant must not be used to cover costs for the purchase of rights/the minimum guarantee (MG).

-- The minimum guarantee must be paid in full at the time of application.
+- The minimum guarantee must be paid in full, or at least the first payment, at the time of application.

 - The Norwegian Film Institute must be credited when the film is released in the relevant country/territory.